-5.4 Determining the Income of Foreign-Owned Local Affiliates
+5.5 Formulas Used to Determine Income of Foreign-Owned Local Affiliates

-Formulas are not used by the tax authorities to determine the income of foreign-owned local affiliates (though a taxpayer could of course decide to base their transfer pricing on a formula).
+Formulas are not used by the tax authorities to determine the income of foreign-owned local affiliates (although a taxpayer could of course decide to base their transfer pricing on a formula).

-5.5 Deductions for Payments by Local Affiliates
+5.6 Deductions for Payments by Local Affiliates

-If accepted by the tax authorities to be on an arms-length basis, there is generally no limitation in allowing management and administrative expenses incurred by a non-local affiliate to be deducted for payments by local affiliates.
-Where not accepted (or in practice, voluntarily agreed by the taxpayer) there is a restriction to the lower of 5% of turnover, or to

-75% of the profit before taking into account the expenses in question.
+If accepted by the tax authorities to be on an arm's-length basis, there is generally no limitation in allowing management and administrative expenses incurred by a non-local affiliate to be deducted for payment by local affiliates.
+Where not accepted to be on an arm's-length basis (or in practice, voluntarily agreed by the taxpayer) there is a restriction to the lower of 5% of turnover, or to 75% of the profit before taking into account the expenses in question.

-There is an automatic restriction on the deduction available for head office expenses (as defined in the Income Tax Act 2010) of 5% of turnover.
+There is an automatic restriction on the deduction available to branches for head office expenses (as defined in the Income Tax Act 2010) to 5% of turnover.

-5.6 Contraints on Related Party Borrowing
+5.7 Constraints on Related Party Borrowing

-A deduction is not allowed for any interest paid or payable to a person not resident in Gibraltar if and so far as it is interest at more than a reasonable commercial rate.
+A tax deduction is not allowed for any interest paid or payable to a person not resident in Gibraltar if and so far as it is interest at more than a reasonable commercial rate.

-See other restrictions on the deductibility of interest expense in 2.5 Limits on Deduction of Interest.
+See other restrictions on the deductibility of interest expense in 2.5 Imposed Limits on Deduction of Interest.